jolson7168/packer-templates/README.md

 ###.gitignore

-This repo has a `.gitignore` so that ISOs, temporary and cached files created by Packer and finished outfiles are not tracked by git:
+This repo has a `.gitignore` so that ISOs, temporary and cached files created by Packer and finished output files are not tracked by git:

 <pre>
 #Ignore cache folders